NW 38th Ave Street Improvements

 Regarding the crosswalk on 38th near Gold's Gym...
 I need help understanding what changes are being made to the crosswalk near Gold's Gym on 38th.
 I assume it will be similar to the crosswalk on Leadbetter near SkyRidge?

-Robyn Sheridan asked over 1 year ago
+Robyn Sheridan asked about 2 years ago

 Thank you for using Engage Camas.
 The crosswalk will remain in the same location, but will have push-button Rectangular Rapid Flashing Beacons (RRFB) installed.
 When activated by a pedestrian, yellow flashing lights alert drivers that one or more PEDS will be crossing NW 38th Ave.
 Additionally, there will be a new street light installed near the crosswalk that will improve night time visibility of the area.